AmirHoseinSafari/Genotype-collector-and-SNP-dataset-creator/README.md

 In this code by using the isolate id in the "FILE_NAME".txt file we will download its .fastq files from the ENA database.

 ## SNP.py
-In this code by using the isolate id in the "FILE_NAME".txt file and its .fastq files we will find its SNPs using bwa-mem and samtools and GATK and get the common SNPs of both files and store in ("Final_" + id + ".vcf").
+In this code by using the isolate id in the "FILE_NAME".txt file and its .fastq files we will find its SNPs using bwa-mem and samtools and GATK.
+Then we get the common SNPs of both approaches (samtools and GATK) and store them in ("Final_" + id + ".vcf").

 If the code fails to find SNPs of special isolate, the id will be written in the "missIdForSNP.txt"